TheLissandra1/Visdom_Connected_to_Remote_Server_Tutorial/README.md

 * If "Connection Error" occurs,
     - Restart your computer/laptop!
 * If 'RuntimeError: CUDA error: out of memory',
-    - Use 'nvidia -smi' to check available memory.
+    - Use 'nvidia-smi' to check available memory.